More about KAHABA…

 Our Membership numbers have risen, as have the numbers of Nominated Stallions to the program, and Eligible Nominated Horses competing for points and recognition, making for a win-win situation all around, increasing not only more involvement for Kentucky owners with expanded venues to visit and compete at across the State, but an opportunity to attract more potential Arabian horse owners.

-As an added benefit, KAHABA has instituted a Production Division for Kentucky foaled Arabian and half-Arabians three years and under, funded solely by enrollment fees from eligible horses, and the participation in those classes has seen significant increases year after year, due to the substantial payout that the program has been able to offer.
-This program is in its 5th year and currently 15 young horses are enrolled for 2017, with three venues offered during the year for showcasing the young horses.
+As an added benefit, KAHABA has instituted a Production Division for Kentucky foaled Arabian and Half-Arabians three years and under, funded solely by enrollment fees from eligible horses, and the participation in those classes has seen significant increases year after year, due to the substantial payout that the program has been able to offer.
+This program has seen increased interest in breeding KY bred horses.

 The Arabian racehorse was a drawing card that the curious showed up to cheer on at the Keeneland meet, and we have Members that participate in Distance Riding Events both in and out of the State.